als244/ml_dataflow/README.md

 - ***Optimizing for convenience***: High-Level autodiff frameworks such as PyTorch or JAX
     - Lack mechanisms for precise control over memory, data-movement
         - Painful to manage multiple threads and sync primitives within Python frameworks
-    - Large codebase that is diffcult to trace and modify how/when system resources are utilized
+    - Large codebases that are diffcult to trace and modify how/when system resources are utilized
         - Deeply embedded depedencies on third-party libraries (for operations & communications) can cause frustration to remove, swap, or update
-    - Autodiff is a complex stack
+    - Autodiff is a complex stack... but how much do we really need it?
         - Specifying when computations occur and where gradients/optimizer state are housed & transferred is not easily controllable.
-            - Packages built on top (such as DDP, ZeRO, FSDP) handle this complexity (making edits to 'contexts' within computation graph), but they are limited in expressivity.
-Morevoer, even more haziness is added to the system regarding underlying resource usage.
+            - Packages built on top (such as DDP, ZeRO, FSDP) manage this complexity (making edits to 'contexts' within computation graph), but they are limited in expressivity
+                - Meanwhile, even more haziness is added to the system regarding underlying resource usage.

 The objective is to offer the best of both worlds.